Jango73/network-checker/README.md

 ## How It Works (For Techies)

-The **Network Connection Checker** is an Electron-based desktop app for real-time network connection monitoring.
+The **Network Checker** is an Electron-based desktop app for periodic network connection monitoring.
 It uses React for the UI and external APIs to analyze IP addresses.

 ### Technical Features:
 - **Connection Scanning**: Runs `netstat` (via Electron’s `child_process`) to list active TCP connections in the `ESTABLISHED` state.